thompsurn/fun-review-day/utils/utilsDocumentation.md

 # Utils Documentation

 __Please note: Do not change the util functions!
-The test files realy on their behaviour to remain unchanged.__
+The test files rely on their behaviour to remain unchanged.__

 ## findIngredients()